vboyev-MSFT/defender-docs/unified-secops-platform/overview-deploy.md

 For more information, see [Connect your Azure subscriptions](/azure/defender-for-cloud/connect-azure-subscription).

-## Onboard to Microsoft Copilot for Security
+## Onboard to Microsoft Security Copilot

-Onboard to Microsoft Copilot for Security to enhance your security operations by leveraging advanced AI capabilities.
-Copilot for Security assists in threat detection, investigation, and response, providing actionable insights and recommendations to help you stay ahead of potential threats.
-Use Copilot for Security to automate routine tasks, reduce the time to detect and respond to incidents, and improve the overall efficiency of your security team.
+Onboard to Microsoft Security Copilot to enhance your security operations by leveraging advanced AI capabilities.
+Security Copilot assists in threat detection, investigation, and response, providing actionable insights and recommendations to help you stay ahead of potential threats.
+Use Security Copilot to automate routine tasks, reduce the time to detect and respond to incidents, and improve the overall efficiency of your security team.

-For more information, see [Get started with Copilot for Security](/copilot/security/get-started-security-copilot).
+For more information, see [Get started with Security Copilot](/copilot/security/get-started-security-copilot).

 ## Architect your workspace and onboard to Microsoft Sentinel